 Here are a few summary statistics of the COVID-19 pandemic.
-Data is from worldometers (worldwide data) and the NYT (Arizona data).
-These plots will be updated daily, or close to daily, at least until the pandemic is over.
-Click on … Continue reading
+Data is from worldometers (worldwide data) and the NYT (U.S. and Arizona data).
+These plots will be updated approximately daily, at least until the pandemic is over.
+Click on the … Continue reading

 There is no excerpt because this is a protected post.